Bernie Worrell: Death

-In January 2016, Worrell was diagnosed with a "mild form" of prostate cancer, stage-four liver cancer and stage-four lung cancer.
-He relocated from his longtime home in New Jersey, to Bellingham, Washington.
+In January 2016, Worrell was diagnosed with a "mild form" of prostate cancer, stage-four liver cancer, and stage-four lung cancer.
+He relocated from his longtime home in New Jersey to Bellingham, Washington.

-A New York tribute and benefit concert at Webster Hall, helped raise funds for Worrell's cancer treatment.
-Produced by the Black Rock Coalition, the event featuring musicians and celebrities, including Meryl Streep, George Clinton, Paul Shaffer, Jerry Harrison, Bootsy Collins, Nona Hendryx, Living Color, and Jonathan Demme.
-It occurred on April 4 and 5, 2016.
+Two benefit concerts at Webster Hall in New York on April 4 and 5, 2016, helped raise funds for Worrell's cancer treatment.
+Produced by the Black Rock Coalition, the event featured musicians and celebrities including Meryl Streep, George Clinton, Paul Shaffer, Jerry Harrison, Bootsy Collins, Nona Hendryx, Living Color, and Jonathan Demme.

 On May 9, Worrell's wife Judie posted an update on his condition on his Facebook page:

 As of Friday, Bernie can barely speak.
 Tumor has grown and Recurrent laryngeal nerve is pressing on vocal cord, paralyzing it.
 Treatment starts Tuesday to (hopefully) shrink tumor before it gets to other vocal cord and/or shuts down breathing.
 VERY difficult time for him.

 I am updating y'all because many asked BUT do not consider this an invitation to bombard us with treatment ideas.
 Bernie is deciding what treatment he wants.
 I will delete any more messages that do not respect his decision(s).

-Judie Worrell issued a statement on Facebook on June 16 to friends and family that "I was just told that Bernie is now headed 'Home'."
-She encouraged people close to Worrell to "visit him to say your goodbyes" and added that he is too ill to speak on the phone or text.
+Judie issued a statement on Facebook on June 16 to friends and family that "I was just told that Bernie is now headed 'Home'."
+She encouraged people close to Worrell to "visit him to say your goodbyes" and added that he was too ill to speak on the phone or text.

 Bernie Worrell died at his home in Everson, Washington, on June 24, 2016, at the age of 72.
-His wife issued a statement that "Bernie transitioned Home to The Great Spirit.
-Rest in peace, my love—you definitely made the world a better place.
-Till we meet again, vaya con Dios."

-Following his death, guitarist Buckethead created a 21.5 minute long tribute song: 'Space Viking'.
-Buckethead published it on his 'Pike' series, as part of Pike 245.
-The song was captioned: "To Bernie Worrell, The Greatest Music Maker Of All".
+Following his death, Buckethead released the tribute song "Space Viking".